Watto1337/3D-world-exploration-game/README.md

 # 3D-world-exploration-game
 Explore a randomly generated 3D world and enjoy the simulated terrain.

+To give the program control of your mouse, click inside the Pygame window.
+This will hide your mouse and allow you to use it to look around.
+To release the mouse, just click again.
+Looking around does not affect the way the car moves, but can offer a more interesting perspective.
+Use the WASD keys to control the car: W to move forward, S to move backwards, A to turn left and D to turn right.
+You can only turn while you are moving.

 This project was made entirely in Python and makes use of the Pygame module for Python, which can be downloaded using pip - follow the instructions at pygame.org/wiki/GettingStarted.

 I wrote all of the code myself, using no libraries (with the exception of Pygame, of course).
 This includes the 3D rendering tool and the noise algorithm, which was inspired by experiments with Perlin Noise.